 I recognize (and share) the desire to not install the message bus.
 It's a barrier to using Pulp.
 That being said I think since we are 100% build on top of Celery we can't avoid doing it that way.
 Feel free to continue to argue the case here in the comments.
 If not, then we should close as WONTFIX.

-#4 Updated by milan over 1 year ago
+#4 Updated by milan about 2 years ago

 indeed the system behavior might, in the corner cases, be different from the target production environment.
 As you however already mentioned, the main use of this story is to allow a plug-in developer/tester, that doesn't care right away about those corner cases, getting started small.